geonyoro/redis-unique-queue/README.rst

 - the previous key that was added has been fully processed.
 - expiry_in_seconds have passed.

+The unique queue creates 3 datastructures to ensure the keys are unique.
+To ensure the keys don't linger after usage, all commands reset the ttl on the datastructures.
 Examples
 --------
 .. code-block:: python